Full STEAM Ahead!

 control p, note: final_note, cutoff: rrand(80, 120), pan: rrand(0, 1)

-The content we teach is secondary, however; the core competencies are primary: cultivating resilience, attentional regulation, adopting a growth mindset, increasing frustration tolerance, failing forwards, monitoring self-talk, leveraging the child's inclination toward play, and cultivating joy.
+The content we teach is secondary, however; the core competencies are primary: cultivating resilience, attentional regulation, adopting a growth mindset, increasing frustration tolerance, failing forwards, altruism, monitoring self-talk, teaching empathy and compassion for self and others, leveraging the child's inclination toward play, teamwork and collaboration, and cultivating joy.

 To guide a 10 year old here, we encourage a growth mindset.
 They know they will make mistakes and get runtime errors every few lines.
 How they approach errors matters.
 If they approach syntax errors with the same matter-of-factness as they would a puzzle, in the spirit of play, or as a challenge, they will grow.
 We leverage the child's propensity for play.
 We learn specific techniques, like reframing or cognitive reappraising, to train the ability to recover from negative events.